micheles/micheles.github.io/_posts/2014-09-14-dropping-XMLSchema-support.md

 1. PyQt validation rejects our NRML files saying that they are invalid even if they are valid according to third party tools such as xmllint.
+   At least for the version of PyQt that I tried a few months ago.

 2. lxml is *extremely* dependent on the version used.
 Our experience is that every time you change version some thing breaks.
 Even for